Kamianska Sich

 About Kamianska Sich

-Kamianska Sich National Nature Park protects approximately 19,428 hectares of Dnieper River floodplain and steppe landscape in Kherson Oblast, southern Ukraine.
-Established in 2015, the park preserves the site of a historic Zaporozhian Cossack stronghold along with significant natural habitats including river islands, wetlands, and remnant steppe grasslands.
-The park's name references the Kamians'ka Sich, the administrative center of the Zaporozhian Cossack Host from 1709 to 1711, making it a place of both ecological and profound cultural significance.
+Kamianska Sich National Nature Park protects approximately 12,260 hectares of Dnipro River floodplain and steppe landscape in Kherson Oblast, southern Ukraine.
+[1] Established on 11 April 2019, the park preserves the site of a historic Zaporozhian Cossack stronghold along with significant natural habitats including river islands, wetlands, and remnant steppe grasslands.
+The park's name references the Kamians'ka Sich, the administrative centre of the Zaporozhian Cossack Host during its period under Crimean Khanate protection in the early eighteenth century, making it a place of both ecological and profound cultural significance.

 Wildlife Ecosystems